tdilauro/Simplified-wiki/Elasticsearch.md

 As we'll see, text fields usually have some 'fuzz' that lets a query match a field even if the text doesn't quite match.
 For most fields, this 'fuzz' is good, although we are a little picky about exactly how the fuzz is applied in different scenarios.
 We want a search for `john le carre` to match "John le Carré".
 In a query context, we don't care about little things like capitalization or accents.

 But in a filter context we _do_ care about the little things.
 Elasticsearch won't use `text` fields in a filter context.
 Text fields can be used in filter context, but only if they're indexed as `keyword`.
 With `keyword`, there is no 'fuzz' -- nothing but an exact match will count.
 If the value of a `keyword` value is "Primary Author", then only `Primary Author` will count as a match -- not `primary author`, not `Author`, not `Primary Äuthor`.
+That's why all of the "identifiers" fields are indexed as keywords -- nobody searches on part of an ISBN.

 We mainly use `keyword` fields for sorting (e.g. sorting a list of books in a seires by series position).
 Since that kind of sorting happens in filter context, Elasticsearch won't sort on a normal text field.
 It has to be a numeric field (like `series_position`) or a keyword.
 Our custom `sort_author_keyword` and `filterable_text` types (defined below) are variants on the `keyword` data type.